-From the previous list, steps a, b, c and e have been successfully completed and the process is currently preparing for the next step, which is that of public consultation.
-The following sections present the details of the progress to date, as well as the following challenges of the process.
-The process was supported by the "Greenlex" Platform, a web-based document system created to generate direct access to the entire document and information support system of the facilitation process.

-With this, all participants could access documents in real time in application of the principle of transparency and access to timely information.
+The process was supported by the "Greenlex" Platform, a webbased document system created to generate direct access to the entire document and information support system of the facilitation process.
+Through this, all participants could access documents in real time, applying the principle of transparency and access to timely information.